 The models explaining optical emission from TDEs generally involve gas circularization and radiation generation by viscous processes, which will likely to happen near or after the peak optical light curve.
 But observations indicate that the inferred photosphere of some TDEs experience quick expansion during the pre-peak time, where the size can increase for one to two orders of magnitudes within days to weeks \citep{mockler2019weighing, van2021seventeen}.
 It is likely that additional emission or reprocessing mechanism is needed to explain the pre-peak light curve for optical TDEs.

-A potentially important pre-peak emission mechanism is the stream-stream collision, which happens when the apsidal precession shifts the stream orbit and leads to stream self-intersection \citep{dai2015soft, lu2020self, dittmann2022analytical}.
+A potentially important pre-peak emission mechanism is the stream-stream collision, which happens when the apsidal precession shifts the stream orbit and leads to stream self-intersection \citep{shiokawa2015general, piran2015disk, dai2015soft, dittmann2022analytical}.
 When the fallback stream and the returning stream collide, some of the streams kinetic energy will be dissipated.
 The intersection region can become radiation pressure dominated, if the post-shock gas is sufficiently optically thick \citep{kim1999stream,jiang2016prompt}.
 Consequently, the stream-stream collision can affect the pre-peak emission through different channels.
 First, it might directly contribute to optical emission by converting kinetic energy to radiation.
 Alternatively, it might create a radiation-pressure driven outflow, which reprocesses the emission from the hot, shocked gas into optical emission \citep{jiang2016prompt, bonnerot2021formation}.